Elijnis/Princess-Sacrifice/README.md

 With about half of the game translated this could be the final stretch

-For now you can pick a file and start translating
+For now you can pick a file and start translating.
-All dialog is preceded by <EventArg Type="CharString" ExtraData="50">
-ctrl-f is your friend
+All dialog is preceded by "<EventArg Type="CharString" ExtraData="50">" ctrl-f is your friend